japleitez/peecko-api-doc/README.md

 ### Remove Playlist
+Deletes the a playlist by ID an returns the updated playlists
+**Note:** requesting to delete a non-existing playlist does not raise an error, the service will retur the existing playlists
 -----
 ```
 [DELETE] /api/videos/playlists/:id
 ```
 [ ] **Response**
-The request /api/videos/playlists/2 will remove the playlist number 2
+For example, the request /api/videos/playlists/2 will remove the playlist number 2 and the updated list looks like this:
-and the service returns the playlists updated.
-**Note: deleting a non-existing playlist does not raise an error, the service returns the existing playlists**
 - Response
 ```json